Canon G1 X Mark II vs Nikon D1X

 It is notable that the G1X Mark II offers wifi support, while the D1X does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Nikon D1X (unlike the G1X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the D1X has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D1X was succeeded by the Nikon D2X.
+Both the G1X Mark II and the D1X have been discontinued, but can regularly be found used on eBay.
+The D1X was replaced by the Nikon D2X, while the G1X Mark II was followed by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G1 X Mark II and the Nikon D1X?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.